szemod/DockerMonitor/README.md

 # Docker Monitor

-## The goal of the project

-- Create a lightweight dashboard that allows users to view the resource usage of all running or filtered Docker containers on a single screen, sorted by resource usage.
-This will make it easy to identify containers that are using excessive or abnormal resources, which can impact the performance of other running containers.
-Also to provide basic intervention options, such as stopping or restarting containers, will be available if needed.

 Docker Monitor is a lightweight Python-based web application that provides real-time monitoring of Docker container resource usage through a web dashboard.
 Inspired by the command-line tool ctop, it displays essential metrics such as CPU, memory, network I/O, and container status (running, paused, stopped) while also allowing basic container management actions.

 You can access the monitoring dashboard remotely via `http://localhost:PORT`, where `PORT` is the port number you specified during installation.